VentGrey/Epitaph/README.md

 ### Check for dependencies and compatibility

-You should run the `install` script, mind that it **might** not install things properly (it hasn't been tested extensively), for now I recommend you to run it with the `--deps` flag just to check dependencies and nothing more.
-It should guide you on which packages are missing from your system.
+You should run the `install` script, mind that it **WON'T**  install anything, we have `leftwm-theme` for that.
+This script will check if you have all the correct dependencies in order to install this theme.

-### I want to do this manually, Go away!
+### NO!
+I'm too lazy, do it for me! >.<

+`leftwm-theme install "Epitaph"`

+### Manual Installation (If you want the latest git commit)

 This theme installation is pretty straightforward: